No Need to Train Your RDB Foundation Model: Analytical Support for JUICE

 \section{Analytical Support for JUICE}

-Prior to seeing ICL samples with labels, it is not possible for any dataset-agnostic encoder (meaning one that has not undergone supervised training on a specific dataset) to determine from individual subgraphs alone which constituent features are informative and which are not.
-This is because the role and utility of any given feature itself, such as a column in an auxiliary table or a meta-path connecting different entity types, can vary from RDB to RDB, and even from task to task within a single RDB.
-In this section we further examine this fundamental limitation of fixed encoders in two complementary respects as related to the ICL setting.
+Prior to seeing ICL samples with labels, it is not generally possible for any dataset-agnostic encoder (meaning one that has not undergone supervised training on a specific dataset) to consistently determine from individual subgraphs alone which constituent features are informative and which are not.
+The caveats mentioned in Section \ref{sec:rdb_encoder_intro} notwithstanding, this is because the role and utility of any given feature itself, such as a column in an auxiliary table or a meta-path connecting different entity types, can vary from RDB to RDB, and even from task to task within a single RDB.
+In this section we further examine this limitation of fixed encoders in two complementary respects as related to the ICL setting.